paulbradish/awesome-digital-marketing/README.md

 * [Screaming Frog SEO Spider](https://www.screamingfrog.co.uk/seo-spider/) - A website crawler that helps you improve onsite SEO, by extracting data & auditing for common SEO issues.
 * [ScrapeBox](https://www.scrapebox.com/) - Described by many users as the Swiss Army Knife of SEO.
 Don't let the dated UI fool you, people are still finding innovative new uses for ScrapeBox to help with their SEO efforts.
 ### SEO Software (SaaS)
+* [Ahrefs](https://ahrefs.com/) - Everything you need to rank higher & get more traffic.
+* [BrightEdge](https://www.brightedge.com/) - A leading enterprise SEO solution and content performance marketing platform, helping customers (typically large corporations in my experience) generate more organic traffic.
+* [Google Search Console](https://search.google.com/search-console/about) - Search Console tools and reports help you measure your site's Search traffic and performance, fix issues, and make your site shine in Google Search results.
+* [Majestic](https://majestic.com/) - Develop backlink strategies with their link intelligence data, build the strong SEO backlink campaigns to drive organic traffic and boost your rankings.
 * [Moz](https://moz.com/) - Best-in-class SEO software for nearly every situation, from all-in-one SEO platform to tools for local SEO, enterprise SERP analytics, and a powerful API.
+* [Semrush](https://www.semrush.com/) - Do SEO, content marketing, competitor research, PPC and social media marketing from just one platform.
+* [SpyFu](https://www.spyfu.com/seo/overview) - Study competitors to help craft your plan by seeing what types of pages link to them.
+Also great for finding similar sites to keep on your radar and avoid any organic SERP flaws exposed by Google core updates to competition.
+* [Ubersuggest](https://neilpatel.com/ubersuggest/) - Allows you to get insight into the strategies that are working for others in your market so you can adopt them, improve them, and gain an edge.
 ## Skills Training
 The digital marketing landscape changes quickly which is why it's important to consistently focus on __Skills Training__ so you don't get left behind.
 ### Online Courses